jncraton/computational-thinking-cpsc2020/lectures/10-functions.md

 -------

 - `int` is a function
-- It takes one arguments and returns a value
+- It takes one argument and returns a value

 ```python
 num = int("42")